 Do all these instances of Malaysians being mistreated by Indonesians in Malaysia get reported in the Indonesian media?
 Your guess is as good as mine.

-We hope not but if that is the case, the question that begs an answer for both Malaysia and Indonesia, two independent and sovereign nations in their own right, is, whose agenda and why and what then ?
+We hope not but if that is the case, the question that begs an answer for both Malaysia and Indonesia, two independent and sovereign nations in their own right, is, whose agenda is it and why and what’s next on the agenda?